zackbradys/rancher-effortless/README.md

 ![rancher-harvester-vm-overview](/images/rancher-harvester-vm-overview.png)

 Let's run the following commands on each of the nodes to ensure they have the neccessary packages.

-*Note: These commands are specific to Rocky Linux 9.1*

 ```bash
 ### server(s): rke2-cp-01, rke2-wk-01, and rke2-wk-02